raymur/quartz/content/climb/goals.md

 # powerlinez sport climbs
 > send all 5 routes at that crag currently I have just 1 route left.
 Hopefully I can close out this mini chapter soon.

+# gunks 5.9
+> push it
+send a classic 5.9
+- headpoint it if you need
+- golden dream, PK